Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 `https://<odata domain>/<api-version>/<collection>?apikey=YOURAPIKEY`

-???+ info "OData Domain Name"
+!!! note "OData Domain Name"
     The OData endpoint is available on a different domain to your Cognigy User Interface domain.
 If you log in to Cognigy via [https://trial.cognigy.ai](https://trial.cognigy.ai), your OData domain will be [https://odata-trial.cognigy.ai](https://odata-trial.cognigy.ai).

 For example, on our trial server, the OData endpoint URL for the Analytics Inputs Collection is `https://odata-trial.cognigy.ai/v2.2/Inputs?apikey=YOURAPIKEY` (where YOURAPIKEY must be replaced with your respective API Key).
 For On-Prem installations please replace the `odata-trial.cognigy.ai` domain name with the domain name configured for your local installation.

-???+ info "Excel/Power BI"
+!!! note "Excel/Power BI"
     When using PowerBI or Excel, you might be asked to authenticate.
 Simply choose `anonymous authentication`.

 ## Endpoint Version